roipoussiere/cadquery-server/README.md

     cq-server ./examples -p 5000 -m box

 This command will run the server on the port `5000` and load the `box.py` python file in the `./examples` directory.
 Note that the `-m` option can be overridden by url parameter if necessary (see below).

+### Exporting static html

+You can use `-e` / `--export` cli option to obtain an html file that work as a standalone and doesn't require a running server.

 ### UI cli options